chuanEgg/MakeNTU_2025/readme.md

 Performance testing can be done using the GPIO pins designated with the following signals: VSYNC_FREQ  - Pin PB4(D3), RENDER_TIME - Pin PC6(D1), FRAME_RATE  - Pin PC7(D0), MCU_ACTIVE  - Pin PG6(D2)

+## Proper way to import into CubeIDE
+file -> import -> Existing project into workspace -> select ONLY the STM32CubeIDE folder